Chkiechai/astroWebsite/src/pages/posts/DOUA-post.md

 In a world where radiation dominates, how is survival possible?

 Life is fairly normal for best friends Aubrey and Carlisle.
 Aubrey is fairly happy in her job as a Nuclear Medicine Technologist.
-Carlisle saves lives in one of Main's Chemo therapy clinics.
+Carlisle saves lives in one of Main's chemotherapy clinics.

 But good times never last long.
 When nuclear war comes, there's no warning for the general public.
 In only a few short hours, millions die.
 Aubrey and Carlisle are thrown into a world where radiation dominates, and nuclear winter beckons ominously.
 It's a world that is unforgiving and deadly, the toxins in the air lurking in invisibility.